Moving Services to Brazil From US - Relocation Services to Brazil - Earthrelo

 Language Skills

 The main language of Brazil is Portuguese.
 It is spoken by almost 97% of the population of the country.
 The twist here is, the written language is quite similar to the original Portuguese of Portugal, the speaking Portuguese in Brazil is a bit different.
-If you are planning to stay for a longer time in Brazil, you need to have excellent knowledge of Portuguese.
+If you are moving to Brazil with a plan to stay for a longer time in Brazil, you need to have excellent knowledge of Portuguese.
 Although English is known, it is a second language.
 Brazilians hardly speak it, and most do not even understand English.

 Social Security System